-In how many of your classes at this school do YOU feel most studen ts -- ----

-- listen carefully when the teacher gives directions? q6a - S follow the rules in class? q6b - S q6c pay attention when they are supposed to? - S work when they are supposed to? q6d - S q6e behave well even when the teacher isn't watching?
-1 = None, 2 = A few, 3 = Most, 4 = All

-How many students in your classes...

-- Τ listen carefully when the teacher gives directions? q19b - Τ q19d follow the rules in class? - Τ pay attention when they are supposed to? q19f - Τ q19h do their work when they are supposed to? - Τ q19i behave well in class even when the teacher isn't watching?
+In how many of your classes at this school do YOU feel most students S q6a listen carefully when the teacher gives directions?
+S q6b follow the rules in class?
+S q6c pay attention when they are supposed to?
+S q6d work when they are supposed to?
+S q6e behave well even when the teacher isn't watching?
+1 = None, 2 = A few, 3 = Most, 4 = All How many students in your classes T q20b listen carefully when the teacher gives directions?
+T q20d follow the rules in class?
+T q20f pay attention when they are supposed to?
+T q20h do their work when they are supposed to?
+T q20i behave well in class even when the teacher isn't watching?
 1 = None, 2 = Some, 3 = A lot, 4 = All

-These teacher questions are included for scoring only for Elementary Schools and Early Childhood Schools, where students do not take the NYC School Survey.
+^{} These teacher questions are included for scoring only for Elementary Schools and Early Childhood Schools, where students do not take the NYC School Survey.